WJVincent/Feb-2024/1-module/2-week/3-day/README.md

 Check out the git-flow.md file attached for step by step instructions.

+Demo and Code-Along for getting a project onto github and ready for pairing

 ## Callbacks Project Long Practice (Paired, Until EOD)

 If you finish this, feel free to go back to work on the POJO Basics Long Practice / Advanced Arrays Long Practice.